ZackMisso/TransmittanceEstimation/readme.md

 Hello!
-Will have this readme and the tests cleaned up by this weekend (around Oct 5th).
+Will have this readme and the tests cleaned up soon.
 Will also finish incorporating my pbrt implementation and create a quick script for generating them.

 Canonical Tests